norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/holiday-dates/index.md

 # Dr Bike Holiday Dates

-The Cycle Repair Centre will be closed on the following dates:
+The Cycle Repair Centre will be CLOSED on the following dates:

 ## 2019